PureJoyMind/nodejsDocs/Node.js/02.NPM/What is npm_.md

 To see a list of all the installed dependencies and their exact version:
 `npm list`
 We will see a list of all the dependencies and their dependencies.
-To only see the dependencies we installedand not their individual dependencies:
+To only see the dependencies we installed and not their individual dependencies:
 `npm list --depth=0`

 ## Metadata about a library